Meet The Team

 Catholic Mission Coordinator

 Bobi Martinez is the Catholic Mission Coordinator for Americare Hospice.
 As a practicing Catholic, Bobi functions as a liaison between the local parishes of the Catholic Diocese and the Catholic patients enrolled in our hospice care.
 She facilitates pastoral visits when patients wish to see their local parish priest; arranges Holy Communion to be taken regularly to the home-bound; and coordinates volunteers to pray at the bedside.
 In addition, she offers educational presentations on hospice to parishes and organizes volunteer training meetings for the Sacred Support Program.
 With a background of extensive Pro-Life work in the Valley, Bobi found the transition to hospice work seamless as she understood the advocacy of respecting God’s gift of life pertinent to our terminally ill patients.
-Bobi is currently a Volunteer Client Advocate at a Catholic pregnancy center and medical clinic in Tempe called Aid to Women Center, and the Volunteer Life Issues Coordinator at Christ the King Catholic Church in Mesa.
+Bobi also holds a certification in Grief Counseling by the Grief Recovery Method Institute.